Mikejo5000/vsts-docs-pr/docs/git/how-to/create-pr-status-server-with-azure-functions.md

 ---
-title: Create a pull request status server with Azure Functions
+title: Use Azure Functions to create custom branch policies
 description: Create a serverless function to listen to pull request events and post status on the pull request status API. ms.assetid: ms.prod: vs-devops-alm